nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 * Basic Attack on Arahabaki turns, Ragnarok on non-Arahabaki turns
 * Reapply Makarakarn as needed (Ken is a dick sometimes)
 * Once Akihiko is alone or Metis dies you can use Tetrakarn on Arahabaki turns
+  * Don't drop Akihiko below half while Ken is alive to avoid Diarahan

 Equip Null Slash accessory on Aigis

 ### Koromaru & Junpei (Titania/Laksmi w/ Resist Fire)

 * Bufudyne down Koromaru first
-* Heal with Mediarama or Bishamonten's Diarhan if you are in range to die to double Agidyne
+* Heal with Mediarama or Bishamonten's Diarahan if you are in range to die to double Agidyne
-* When Junpei is alone switch to Arahabaki and keep Tetrakarn up, Bufudyne Junpei when free
+* Spam Bufudyne on Junpei

 ### Koromaru & Junpei (Titania/Loki w/ Null Fire)

 * Bufudyne down Koromaru first
-* If you get Fire Broken and take damage from Aigdyne heal with Mediarama or Bishamonten's Diarhan
+* If you get Fire Broken and take damage from Agidyne heal with Mediarama or Bishamonten's Diarahan
 * Spam Bufudyne on Junpei

 ### Yukari & Mitsuru